-The development of the PB-Certificate Program, learning outcomes and course descriptions were informed by both the Association of Fundraising Professionals Certification for Fundraising Executive requirements (CFRE, 2018) and the Nonprofit Academic Centers Council Curricular guidelines (NACC, 2015) for programs focused on nonprofit and philanthropic education.
+The development of the master's degree program, learning outcomes and course descriptions were informed by both the Association of Fundraising Professionals Certification for Fundraising Executive requirements (CFRE, 2018) and the Nonprofit Academic Centers Council Curricular guidelines (NACC, 2015) for Master's degree programs focused on nonprofit and philanthropic education.
 This program also demonstrates higher level learning in Blooms Taxonomy.
 NACC Curricular Guidelines reflect the distinctive and autonomous character of the nonprofit and philanthropy sector institution forms from those of business and government (NACC, 2018).